mikaalanwar/wbmbot_v3/README.md

 During setup, you can provide multiple email addresses.
 The bot will apply to each flat once per email address.
 By default, the bot refreshes wbm.de every `3 minutes` to check for new listings.

+The bot continuously checks connectivity and gracefully restarts after unexpected crashes.
 As of now, there are no timeouts, bot checks, or captchas on the website (which we hope remains the case).
-However, given the limited number of flats available, frequent checks are not deemed necessary compared to platforms like immoscout24.

 *Embark on your apartment hunt with WBMBOT_v3.
 Good luck!*